The following organizations may be a part of the ASRB review process and will have specific areas of the request they will be reviewing:

 - The requested server/software meets ITS architecture requirements and is supportable.

-- There is sufficient staff resources to both implement and support the request.
+- There are sufficient staff resources to both implement and support the request.

 - The request can be completed in a reasonable time frame (and provide that time frame).